Normal Symptoms You May Experience After LASIK Laser Eye Surgery

 The fact is worry isn’t something that is easily quelled or prevented due to facts and logic.
 We worry if we’re going to in the 0.0001 percent of cases where something drastic happens.
 We worry whether the recovery is going exactly as it should be.
 And we worry that it might all be a dream or be somehow taken away from us in an instant.

 Of course, worry is not all irrational.
 Some is not only justified but beneficial to make sure you stay on our toes and do the research and preparation that’s necessary.

 Laser Eye Surgery is a significant decision that’s not to be taken lightly.
 However, it’s one of the safest and most commonly performed procedures in the world, so if there’s something on your mind, it’s likely nothing to be overly worried or concerned about.

 If you do have questions or concerns about your recovery, contact the clinic where you were treated, as no online information can be a substitute for a conversation with a medical professional.
 However, to give you an idea of what you can expect, here are some symptoms that people commonly experience immediately after LASIK Laser Eye Surgery.

 Immediately after LASIK Laser Eye Surgery, it is normal to have some temporary sensitivity to light.
 At London Vision Clinic, we recommend that patients wear sunglasses when outside on the day of surgery.
 Normally, any light sensitivity settles down within 12 – 24 hours.

 Irritation and/or dry eyes

-It is normal to have some mild discomfort, irritation, or watering eyes on the day of your laser eye treatment.
-It is important to use your eye drops as instructed by the clinic where you were treated.
+To help manage this, it’s important to use your eye drops as instructed by the clinic where you were treated.
 This will not only make you feel more comfortable, but also helps your eyes to heal more quickly.